 TRANSPORTATION: All the transportations during the trek are included, we will pick you up from your hotel at around 6 AM and carried to the trailhead (day 1). during the trail are included the transport from La Palta to Santa Teresa and Hotsprings (day 3), From Santa Teresa to Llucmabamba (day 4), one way trip bus ticket form Aguas Calientes to Machu Picchu (day 5), your expedition train ticket and the transport from ollantaytambo to Cusco (day 5).

-TRAIN SCHEDULES: The last day of the tour, we will board the 14:30 PM, 16:20 PM or 18:25PM train from Aguas Calientes village to Ollantaytambo village.
+TRAIN: The last day of the tour, we will board the 18:25PM train from Aguas Calientes village to Ollantaytambo village.
 From where we transfer you to Cusco city in our car.
-We provide these trains to have the opportunity to arrive early to Cusco, and see the beautiful landscapes of the train road.

 STORAGE DURING THE TREK: In the moment of the pre-departure briefing, we will provide you a small duffle bag to pack your things for the trail, this bag will carried by the horses with no option to get anything until the campsite.
 You should therefore bring a daypack in which you can carry your personal belongings such as camera, water and sunscreen, etc.The other part of your things that are not necessary for the trail, you can leave at hotel store or you can leave it with us until come back of the tour.